 If Timeless isn’t pH balanced it will only pass through the stratum corneum for a short period of time.
 Once it has oxidized and the pH has increased it’s only sitting on top of your skin, again assuming the formula is well stabilized.
 Which means it’s not working where it truly matters in the deeper layers of the skin.
 This is where you want your actives to penetrate, otherwise, it’s a waste.

 Do I think Skinceuticals premium Vitamin C serums are expensive?
 Yes.
-But I’m personally willing to pay that premium to know I’m getting a formula that does what’s being sold.
+In short, I’m personally willing to pay that premium to know I’m getting a formula that does what’s being advertised.